jm1021/churchofjesuschrist/_posts/2023-09-02-corintians-paul.md

 [Last Week](https://www.churchofjesuschrist.org/study/manual/come-follow-me-for-individuals-and-families-new-testament-2023/35?lang=eng)

 ## Community or Bond
 Stuggling to maintain unity (Today and in Greece).
 Is there some way Sunday School could do better at building community?
 I am thinking both in and outside of Sunday School class.
+Here is my attempt.

 `Community/Bond`.
 A week ago, My wife and I went to a Duran Duran concert.
 We saw Peter Bybee and Tex, Julie Prows.
 This week my wife saw Tauna Lang at Costco.
 In both these scenarios, we had a "bond, connection, or community" feeling to those we saw; even though we don't see or talk to these people often.
 Think of the Mathematical possibility that we would even bump into a fellow follower of Christ and member of our Ward.
 Does the Lord bolster us, by having these connections?
 Or, are the just by random chance?